zaphosting/docs/docs/voiceserver-query.md

 ---
 id: voiceserver-query
 title: "Voiceserver: Access TeamSpeak Query"
-description: Information on how to set up a TS query login for your Teamspeak server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to set up a TS query login for your Teamspeak server from ZAP-Hosting
 sidebar_label: Query Login
 services:
   - voiceserver